Antoinehoff/gyacomo/README.md

 - use linear GK Landau, Sugama, Lorentz collision operators. (requires precomputed matrix files, ask them!)
 - add background ExB shear flow.
 (Hammett's method)
 - use an adiabatic ion model. (not verified)
-#### GYACOMO cannot (I wish it could...)
+#### Gyacomo cannot (I wish it could...)
 - include parallel magnetic field fluctuations. (easy)
 - include finite rhostar effects. (hard)
 - run without the futils library. (easy but boring, ask the zip file!)
 - Use shared memory parallelization. (okish)
 - run global simulations. (for another code)

-# How to compile and run GYACOMO
+# How to compile and run Gyacomo

-A detailed tutorial is present in the code's [wiki](https://gitlab.epfl.ch/ahoffman/gyacomo/-/wikis/home).
+A detailed tutorial is present in the code's [wiki](https://gitlab.epfl.ch/ahoffman/Gyacomo/-/wikis/home).

-Note: For some collision operators (Sugama and Full Coulomb), you will need to run COSOlver from B.J.Frei to generate the required matrices in the gyacomo/iCa folder before running GYACOMO.
+Note: For some collision operators (Sugama and Full Coulomb), you will need to run COSOlver from B.J.Frei to generate the required matrices in the Gyacomo/iCa folder before running Gyacomo.

 # Changelog

-### v3.x GYACOMO
+### v3.x Gyacomo
 > installation tutorials and python analysis scripts (SPC release)

 > background ExB shear